Emperor-Ovaltine/gideon/README.md

 - **Integrated Dice System**: Roll dice with standard RPG notation (1d20, 2d6+3, etc.)
 - **Campaign Management**: Check status and track adventure progress
 - **Scene Visualization**: Automatically generate images of key moments in your adventure
+  - Images are triggered at important narrative moments (combat, discoveries, etc.)
+  - Frequency is configurable with `/adventure config_images`
-  - **Note**: This feature requires a configured Cloudflare Worker
+  - Requires a properly configured Cloudflare Worker
-  - Configure visualization frequency with `/adventure config_images`

 ### Using the Adventure System
-1. Start an adventure with `/adventure start`
+1. Start an adventure with `/adventure new`
 2. Take actions with `/adventure action [what you want to do]`
 3. Roll dice when needed with `/adventure roll [dice notation]`
 4. Check your progress with `/adventure status`